rafaelh/update-kali/README.md

 * Go through `/scripts/`, delete the ones you don't want, and add any of your own that you want to run.
 * Make sure you have the following installed: `python3`, `python-apt` and `git`.
 These are all installed by default on the standard kali.

-If you set up Kali vms freqently, such as for different engagements, skip to the end of this document and consider using this script with [vagrant](https://www.vagrantup.com/).
+If you set up Kali VMs frequently, such as for different engagements, skip to the end of this document and consider using this script with [vagrant](https://www.vagrantup.com/).

 ## Config
 The default config can be found in `config.py`.
 You should updated it to match what you want, otherwise you'll use my preferences and calamity will ensue.
 This script will: